Presentation

 Key Aspects:

-• Physical Demonstration: Showing the steps visually helps the audience follow along and understand better.
+• Physical Demonstration: Showing each step visually helps participants follow along and retain the process.

-Tip: Incorporate visual aids to enhance your demonstrative speech.
-They can help illustrate the steps more clearly, making it easier for the audience to follow and replicate the task.
+Tip: Incorporate visual aids to strengthen your demonstrative speech.
+Props, charts, or live examples illustrate steps more clearly, making it easier for the audience to understand and replicate the task.

 Oratorical Speeches: The Art of Powerful Delivery